-As I’ve seen the show twice (2010, and then in 2012) I’m not going to do a review of the individual shows per se, but rather an overarching experience.
-This is going to resonate more with what you’re actually going to see and experience if you go, because no two runs of it are the same.
+As I’ve seen the show twice (2010 & 2012), I’m not going to do a review of the individual shows, but rather detail the overarching experience.
+This is going to resonate more with what you’re actually going to see and experience if you go because no two runs of it are the same.

 Broadway is amazing.
-Seeing a show on Broadway should be on everyone’s bucket list, however, you can see something on Broadway anytime of the year.
-The Lion King even has it’s own theatre!
-Broadway also host Christmas shows, like the Nutcracker, and now Frozen.
-However, Broadway is beloved for the likes of Wicked, the Lion King, and Les Miserables.
+Seeing a show on Broadway should be on everyone’s bucket list, however, you can see something on Broadway anytime of the year, like The Lion King.
+They do also host Christmas shows, like the Nutcracker, and now Frozen, but Broadway just isn’t something most people associate with the holiday season.

-When it comes to Christmas in New York, seeing this show is argueably the top of the list.
+When it comes to Christmas in New York, seeing this show is arguably the top of the list.

 One of the best things about the Radio City Christmas Spectacular is that it changes every year.
 I saw it two years apart so the story was different.

-They run into January, but take it from me.
-I saw Elf in January a few years ago, and coming out feeling festive for it to no longer be the Christmas season is a bit depressing.
-Both times I’ve seen this show it was November, which was perfect because New York isn’t too cold by then and it’s already very festive.
-I think it’s nicer to be looking forward to Christmas after the show, rather than lamenting that it’s passed.
-New York is also unbearably cold in January, so wrap up, or go earlier in winter.
+The Christmas Spectacular runs into January, but take it from me; I saw Elf in January a few years ago, and coming out to it to no longer being the Christmas season was a bit depressing.
+Both times I’ve seen this show, it was November, which was perfect because New York isn’t too cold by then, and it’s already very festive.
+I think it’s nicer to be looking forward to Christmas after the show rather than lamenting that it’s passed.
+New York is also unbearably cold in January, so wrap up or go earlier in winter.

-However, if you’re on a budget then by all means, see a matinee or see it in January.
+However, if you’re on a budget, then by all means, see a matinee or see it in January.
 I find something special about going to a show in the evening, but the 2012 show was a matinee and just as magical.
-New York is already crazy expensive so do whatever you need to do!

-If you want good, somewhat affordable seats get some a few weeks in advance.
-However, this doesn’t mean you’ll miss the show.
+If you want good, somewhat affordable seats, book them a few weeks in advance.
 If seats don’t sell out, they sometimes have Rockettes out and about in New York City selling them.
-You can also show up on the night and if there’s a few left or no shows they’ll let you in, but these seats probably won’t be great.
+You can also show up on the night, and if there are a few left or no-shows they’ll let you in, but these seats probably won’t be great.

-They don’t like cameras or outside food.
-These pictures are from 2012 when the rebel in 16-year old me disregarded authority.
-No one caught me, because this was back when people still used digital cameras, but you might not be so lucky now.
-The food in the venue is pricy, and even the water is $4 a bottle, so maybe snack on a hot dog or a pretzel outside first.
+You shouldn’t take pictures during the show out of respect for the performers and other guests.
+You’re also not allowed to bring in outside food.
+The food in the venue is pricey, even the water was expensive, so maybe snack on a hot dog or a pretzel outside first.
 There actually was a hot dog stand right outside the last time I saw it, so you won’t need to go far!